awulkiew/graphical-debugging/README.md

 ##### Graphical Watch

 Watch window displaying graphical representations of variables in a list.
 Each variable is placed and visualized in a separate row.

-Supported:

-* Containers of values convertible to double, points and other geometries
-  * C-style array
-  * Pointer to elements with size specifier e.g.: `ptr,5`
-  * Sequence of containers of point coordinates e.g.: `vec_x;vec_y`
-  * STL: array, vector, deque, list, set
-  * Boost.Array: array
-  * Boost.CircularBuffer: circular_buffer
-  * Boost.Container: vector, static_vector
-  * C#: array, List, LinkedList
-  * user-defined containers (see below)
-* 2D cartesian geometries
-  * Boost.Geometry: point, point_xy, box, segment, referring_segment, polygon, multi_point, multi_linestring, multi_polygon, nsphere
-  * Boost.Polygon: point_data, segment_data, rectangle_data, polygon_data, polygon_with_holes_data
-  * STL: pair
-  * user-defined geometry types (see below)
-* Non-cartesian geometries (spherical_equatorial and geographic)
-  * Boost.Geometry: point, box, segment, referring_segment, polygon, multi_point, multi_linestring, multi_polygon, nsphere
-* Spatial indexes
-  * Boost.Geometry: rtree
-* Complex numbers
-  * STL: complex
-* Images
-  * Boost.Gil: image (incl. typedefs, e.g. rgb8_image_t, abgr16_image_t, cmyk32_image_t, rgb64f_planar_image_t, etc.)
-* Variants of geometries
-  * Boost.Variant: variant
+Variables can be of any supported type (see below) incl. images (see below).

 ![Graphical Watch](images/graphical_watch.png)